 Microsoft loves Open Source

 Suddenly you have started seeing Microsoft loves Linux, Microsoft loves Open Source, SQL Serve loves Linux and such signs everywhere.
-You may have read in the news about Microsoft professing its love for Open Source software and releasing tools, Phone apps and software for iOS, Linux, Android, etc – as well as for Academics.
+You may have read in the news about Microsoft professing its love for Open Source software and releasing tools, Phone apps, and software for iOS, Linux, Android, etc. – as well as for Academics.
 You may have also read about it making some of its codes go Open Source – like Chakra, .NET, etc. The also announced a partnership with Red Hat.

 What happened to make Microsoft now love things that it desisted before?
-Why is it talking about open source program and helped create some.
-Some of the Linux and Android based open source tools are already available on GitHub.
+Why is it talking about open source program and helped create some?
+Some of the Linux and Android-based open source tools are already available on GitHub.
 This post tries to list out things that will help us understand why Microsoft loves Linux now.

 Microsoft needs Linux for its Azure

 When Ballmer was heading Microsoft, he said that Linux was a commercial cancer that should be eradicated as soon as possible.
-The teams in Microsoft were completely closed and saw Open Source software as competition – not only Linux, but even smaller software like OpenOffice, ThinkFree Office etc.
+The teams in Microsoft were completely closed and saw Open Source software as competition – not only Linux but even smaller software like OpenOffice, ThinkFree Office, etc.

 But then, Microsoft brought in Nadella and he modified the motto of the company to “Cloud First, Mobile First“.
 Windows 10 already proves that they are making good of the motto.
 I mean, they are moving towards the cloud and cloud computing.
 Windows 10 is completely compatible with cloud – OneDrive – and even Office 365 if you dig a bit deeper.

 More than anything else, Microsoft is focussing on its cloud offerings: Office 365 and Azure.
-The latter is being promoted extensively as an all-purpose platform offering different types of functions: From simple email to heavy computations, creating, hosting and distributing codes from a single point and plenty of things more that I don’t even keep tab of.
+The latter is being promoted extensively as an all-purpose platform offering different types of functions: From simple email to heavy computations, creating, hosting and distributing codes from a single point and plenty of things more that I don’t even keep a tab of.
 Microsoft now wants to open its Azure platform for all services irrespective of operating system used – be it Windows, Linux or any other.